JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 1. Prepare your environment for multiplatform development.
 [Check the list of necessary tools and update them to the latest versions if necessary](multiplatform-setup.md).
 2. Open the [Kotlin Multiplatform wizard](https://kmp.jetbrains.com).
 3. On the **New project** tab, ensure that the **Android** and **iOS** options are selected.
 4. For iOS, choose the **Do not share UI** option.
-It's not necessary for this tutorial.
+Shared UI is not necessary for this tutorial.
-5. Click the **Download** button and unpack the resulting archive.
+5. Click the **Download** button and unpack the downloaded archive.

 ![Kotlin Multiplatform wizard](multiplatform-web-wizard-test.png){width=450}